 How we store personal information

 Storage and transfer

 Blackbird shall take steps to ensure that any storage of your personal data in or transfer of your personal data to a country or territory outside the European Economic Area (EEA), whose laws provide for a different standard of protection for your personal data than that provided under English law, shall be made subject to contractual arrangements which will require that your personal data be processed to at least a standard compliant with the Data Protection Act 2018.

 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our Site; any transaction is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.

 On the expiry of a contract, we will retain contact details of the client associated with the account, as required by the contract and any legal basis for audit purposes.
 After an account has been deleted, user-identifiable information from the account is deleted after a period of six months.
 After a user id is deleted, user-identifiable information about the user id is deleted after six months.

 There may be links on our Site to third party websites which Blackbird has no control over.
 Blackbird accepts no responsibility or liability for any third party practices on third party websites.
 Blackbird advises you to carefully read third party privacy statements prior to the use of any third party website.

 Users can access the personal user id account metadata information held in the system.

-Information stored in uploaded video, audio, or other files is processed by Forbidden’s servers, but Forbidden is not the Controller.
-Apart from exceptional cases, Forbidden does not know what this content contains.
+Information stored in uploaded video, audio, or other files is processed by Blackbird’s servers, but Blackbird is not the Controller.
+Apart from exceptional cases, Blackbird does not know what this content contains.